 As poor old Jim Fouratt said fifteen years ago, in what now seems like a plaintive wail in the wilderness, trannies will destroy the New Gay Man and his entire way of life.
 They show the New Gay Man up as the socio-political device that it is, and a good thing too.
 Most feminine gay ‘men’ would be far better hitting the hormones, growing their hair and getting a boob job, than persisting with their pretence of masculinity.
 Why should they suppress their natural sexuality to suit someone else’s political agenda?

-Destroying the false equivalency is vital to liberating transsexuals from a grim hegemony of accommodationist New Gay Men, lesbian supremacists and transvestite autogynephiles that, prior to a mere year or so ago, looked like it would suffocate them altogether.
+Destroying the false equivalency is vital to liberating transsexuals from a grim hegemony of accommodationist New Gay Men, lesbian supremacists and transvestite autogynephiles that, prior to a few years ago ago, looked like it might suffocate them altogether.

 Ladyboys and transsexuals affirm straight sexual roles